daedalus-ode/Notes/College/RISCV/Instructions (ISAs).md

 ## Branching #todo
 - If statements with goto
 - Needs a sign extended 13 bit number (unlike the normal 12 bits) to increase the range of branching
+## Support for .. #todo
+- 2 rules
+	- Divide the constant into Imm 12:31 and Imm 0:12
+	- Is the constant give signed or unsigned
+		- If Unsigned -
+		- If Signed -
+- Addressing modes define different ways to define 2 operands
+- Addressing on branches
+	- PC relative
+## Procedures in Computer Hardware
+- Put the parameters to pass to the subroutine(procedure) into the argument register (a0 - a7)
 # External links
 - [Excalidraw](../Assets/COD.excalidraw)
 	>1.
 To open excalidraw files, download the the `.excalidraw` file and head to the [site](https://excalidraw.com/)